-Even if your backlit shots are near perfect in camera, you will, most likely, still want to make some minor adjustments in Lightroom to really make your backlit images POP!
+Even if your backlit shots are near perfect in-camera, you will likely want to make additional adjustments in Lightroom to make your backlit images POP!

 Backlit images tend to be overexposed in areas, so reducing the exposure slightly will bring back details in your highlights.